Offices and Resources

 Penrose Library provides access to diverse collections of resources that support student research and learning.
 Its information literacy programs utilize active, problem-based learning and focus on teaching students to navigate the research process.
 Librarians help students develop critical thinking skills, evaluate and synthesize information, and communicate the results of intellectual inquiry.

 How does Penrose Library accomplish its mission?
 By serving as a bridge between the college community and a digital environment with more than 56,000 unique journal titles and multiple databases that complement its 400,000 volume print collection.
 Penrose is one of only a few college libraries that are open 24/7, and the facility itself was built and renovated with the idea that form follows function.
 Penrose archives and special collections include 3,500 linear feet of archival and manuscript material and more than 5,000 rare books.
 And, Whitman College is a member of the Orbis Cascade Alliance which combines the holdings of 37 academic libraries throughout the Northwest to provide access and courier delivery of more than 29 million volumes.
 Students at Whitman have access to rich, diverse, and unique information resources and collections, and dedicated staff to help them with their research needs.

 Provost and Dean of the Faculty

 You surely will get to know the friendly staff in the Registrar’s Office.
 Stacey Guisti, Whitman’s Registrar, is responsible for maintaining your academic records at the college.
-The Registrar’s staff is ready to help you register, add or drop a class, transfer credit from another school, inquire about your grades or academic progress, and submit a petition to the Board of Review for exemptions from official policy.
+The Registrar’s staff is ready to help you with questions about registration, adding or dropping a class, transferring credit from another school, questions about your grades or academic progress, and submission of a petition to the Board of Review for exemptions from official policy.
 Take a look at all the other services available at the above link, or better yet, drop by for a visit.